prathamdupare/blog/content/daily-26DhNA2RyQlsP7fYHMY.md

 ## Oct 15 2024

-- [x] Improve animations in Extension and make the PR.
+- [ ] Improve animations in Extension and make the PR.
+- [ ] Make GitHub repo for python project based learning.
+- [ ] Build a Quiz Application With Python.

 ## Oct 14 2024